microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 The alternative, coupling repair data with the changesets that birthed them, is undesirable for the following reasons:

--   While, once rebased, a changeset is fixed, the repair data that this changeset initially produced may change over time.
+-   While, once rebased, a changeset is fixed, the repair data that this changeset initially produced may change over time due to concurrent edits that affect the removed portion of the tree.
 -   Several components/layers of the `SharedTree` system deal with changesets, not all of them need to care about repair data.
 -   Decoupling repair data from changesets frees the rebasing system from having to plumb through a repair data querying interface, making it more self-contained and therefore easier to implement and test.